WORK

 NOZAMA’s first big job was wildly ambitious given our lack of experience, but the Evergreen professor Llyn De Danaan was willing to take a risk and give us a chance to succeed.
 I imagine we presented ourselves with great bravado.
 Llyn got an all woman crew, we got a lesbo couple for our first clients, and we were off and running!

-Llyn says she would watch us through a window after our arrivals, as we stretched with morning exercises for the day ahead.
+LLyn says she would watch us through a window after our arrivals, as we stretched with morning exercises for the day ahead.
 I have no memory of having an audience to our warm-ups.
 Carol, Cathy and I generated lists of materials from the plans and ordered them, contracted an earth moving equipment operator and stripped off existing siding where we would attach the addition to LLyn’s home.
 We set the foundation forms and poured the concrete, then stripped the forms and backfilled the dirt.
 The real fun began when we framed out the substructure and installed the first floor deck.
 Once we had a dance floor, we built the walls to accommodate salvaged windows.
-Up went the second floor and walls, and we roughed in the staircase, followed by the third floor and roofline.
+Up went the second floor and walls, and we roughed in the staircase, followed by the loft and roofline.
 As we closed it all in against the weather, we would look out over beautiful Totten Inlet.
 A mason came and put up the tall chimney.
-The three story tower on her cedar shingled home took us novices twice as long to build as we thought it would and I still wince when I think of the mistakes we made, but it still stands and she still lives there.
-Llyn was a good sport to hire us and we learned a lot.
+The two and a half story tower on her cedar shingled home took us novices twice as long to build as we thought it would and I still wince when I think of the mistakes we made, but it still stands and she still lives there.
+LLyn was a good sport to hire us and we learned a lot.

 We were self-taught.
 We studied books that gave us ideas of what to do on jobs we were hired to complete.
 We also tapped into the wisdom of those old guys behind the counters of lumber yards across Olympia.
 Rowland, Hardel, Bayview, and Curtis Lumber all had front desk staff who’d worked in construction until their backs went out or some other injury took them off the job.
 I’d always had great spatial relationship skills, so I would go in and ask them questions, wave my arms around and start drawing the problems out on scratch paper.
 Mostly, I found respectful guys who were game for helping me strategize through the situations I brought in.
 We’d both go at it with pencils to the paper from across the counter.
 Over time and the forging of those relationships, I began to walk in believing I belonged there.
 We greeted each other by name and I really appreciated their helpfulness.